Here's Where to Find Help

 NEW Cupertino Housing Assistance

-De Anza has two programs to assist qualified students who live in Cupertino or are willing to move there.
-These include rental assistance grants and house sharing, supported through a grant from the city of Cupertino and partnerships with community organizations.
+De Anza has programs to assist qualified students who are living in Cupertino, such as limited cash grants to help them avoid eviction or pay move-in costs.
+These are supported through a grant from the city of Cupertino and partnerships with community organizations.
 Visit the Cupertino Housing Assistance webpage to learn more.

 The Winter Faith Collaborative and Saratoga's Prince of Peace Lutheran Church coordinate overnight "safe parking" sites at churches and other locations, including some near De Anza, for individuals or families who are sleeping in their vehicles.
 Contact Amigos de Guadalupe in advance to be screened and enrolled in this program, by calling 408.341.6080 or 408.509.2731.